kketevani/kkapanadze/content/teaching/header/index.md

 Visiting Lecturer at Masaryk University Brno, Macroeconomics

-Visiting Lecturer at Ilia State University Tbilisi, Microeconomics (scheduled in Spring 2023)
+Visiting Lecturer at International School of Economics in Tbilisi (ISET), Econometrics

  ⚪ `MA level`: